darianlio/darianlio-web/src/content/about/index.md

   - GraphQL
 ---

 Hi!
 I am Darian Lio.
-I am a software developer from Toronto, CA.
+I am a software developer from Toronto, ON.

 Skills: